- → Claude Mythos Preview — How It Started (June 1)

 - → June Verdict — What to Actually Try

-The biggest AI story entering June is Anthropic's Claude Mythos.
-First teased in March and previewed in limited release to security researchers via Project Glasswing, Mythos is now cleared for broad release "in the coming weeks" — which puts it squarely in June 2026 territory.
+The biggest AI story entering June was Anthropic's Claude Mythos.
+First teased in March and previewed in limited release to security researchers via Project Glasswing, Mythos was cleared for broad release "in the coming weeks."
+It launched June 9, 2026 as Claude Fable 5 (public) and Claude Mythos 5 (restricted partners).

 Mythos is the model Anthropic previously said was too powerful to release publicly.
 It was originally gated because it demonstrated a "step change" in autonomous cybersecurity capabilities — specifically, the ability to find zero-day vulnerabilities in every major operating system and browser.
 Anthropic ran it first for defenders, not attackers: Project Glasswing used Mythos to patch thousands of critical software vulnerabilities before the model came anywhere near the general public.